matthewrenze/clean-architecture-demo/README.md

  - [dbset-adaptor](https://github.com/matthewrenze/clean-architecture-demo/tree/dbset-adapter) - uses a database adapter to completely decouple the application from the persistence layer -- a cleaner but slightly more complex approach

- - [repo-and-uow](https://github.com/matthewrenze/clean-architecture-demo/tree/repo-and-uow) - uses the repository and unit of work patterns to completely decouple the application from the persistance layer -- an even cleaner but also more complex approach
+ - [repo-and-uow](https://github.com/matthewrenze/clean-architecture-demo/tree/repo-and-uow) - uses the repository and unit of work patterns to completely decouple the application from the persistence layer -- an even cleaner but also more complex approach

 ## Technologies
 This demo application uses the following technologies: